RAF Coolham

 Royal Air Force Coolham, or RAF Coolham, also known as Coolham Advanced Landing Ground (ALG), is a former British Second World War Royal Air Force Advanced Landing Ground, a type of temporary advance airfield.
 The airfield is located in Coolham, England.
-The site was surveyed for suitability by the Air Ministry between June and July of 1942 and in October of 1942 it was agreed that an ALG (Advanced Landing Ground) would be constructed there, to be one of seven constructed in Sussex during the war.
+The site was surveyed for suitability by the Air Ministry between June and July 1942 and in October 1942 it was agreed that an ALG (Advanced Landing Ground) would be constructed there, to be one of seven constructed in Sussex during the war.

 The site was requisitioned by the Air Ministry soon after the agreement, and construction began in August 1943 with the work being carried out by the RAF Airfield Construction Branch, supplemented by various local landscaping, construction, and maintenance contractors.
 Two runways were constructed of Sommerfield tracking, then seeded with grass.
-The main east-west runway streached 4500 ft and the second, shorter, north-south runway was 3600 ft long.
+The main east–west runway stretched 4500 ft and the second, shorter, north–south runway was 3600 ft long.
 Supporting infrastructure, installations, and defence posts for the ALG were also erected.

-On 15 February 1944, while Sommerfield tracking was still being laid, an American B-26 Marauder that had earlier been hit by flak and damaged while on a bombing mission over France made an emergency crash landing on the main east-west runway, which was still under construction at the time.
+On 15 February 1944, while Sommerfield tracking was still being laid, an American B-26 Marauder that had earlier been hit by flak and damaged while on a bombing mission over France made an emergency crash landing on the main east–west runway, which was still under construction at the time.
 Inadvertently, it become the first plane to land at RAF Coolham, even though the ALG was not operational by this point.
 RAF Coolham lost its first serviceman when a soldier from the RAF Airfield Construction Branch was killed, while the main runway suffered damage.
 All the crew of the B-26 Marauder survived, but construction was elongated because of the landing.

 Construction of RAF Coolham was finally complete to an operational standard by the beginning of March 1944, and the airfield was operational from 1 April 1944 until 4 July 1944.